 Always try to stick to .com TLD, because they are the most popular one.
-Nonetheless, if your site is country oriented, then you can also go for ccTLD.
+Nonetheless, if your site is country-oriented, then you can also go for ccTLD.
 These days new SAAS companies are going for .io or .co TLDs because almost all good COMs are already booked.

 Do your homework:

-Check out other websites that have the same domain name but different extensions.
-For instance, if you want ‘music dot com’ but there is already a website named ‘music dot org’ exists, then it can be difficult to rank your content.
+Check out other websites that have the same domain address but different extensions.
+For instance, if you want ‘music dot com’ but there is already a website named ‘music dot org’ that exists, then it can be difficult to rank your content.
 Moreover, you can lose your potential visitors to this rival site, because you both have the same domain names.